 Following his departure, Alberto Malesani took up the mantle and didn’t disappoint, delivering a cup double in his first season with a Coppa Italia victory over Fiorentina and UEFA Cup triumph against Marseille.

-In 2000, star striker Hernan Crespo was sold to Lazio for a world-record fee and, despite picking up a third Coppa Italia title in 2002 (against now familiar final opponents Juventus), Parma began to experience a dip, finishing outside the top six in the league that season for the first time since their promotion 12 years ago.
+In 2000, star striker Hernan Crespo was sold to Lazio for a world-record fee and, despite picking up a third Coppa Italia title in 2002 (against now familiar final opponents Juventus), Parma began to experience a dip, finishing outside the top six in the league that season for the first time since promotion 12 years prior.

 The 23,045 capacity Stadio Ennio Tardini, more commonly known as Il Tardini, is the ground where Parma can be seen running out for their home games.

-The inspiration had come from contemporary French and German stadia when it was built in its original oval shape in 1923 (before which time the club had no fixed home), but it now has a more English-style look.
+The inspiration had come from contemporary French and German stadia when it was built in its original oval shape in 1923 (before which the club had no fixed home), but it now has a more English-style look.